Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 At the same time, opioid overdose deaths continue to climb throughout the state.
 According to the CDC, many Illinois counties reported surging rates of opioid overdose deaths between September 2022 and August 2023 that surpassed the national rate of 32.5 deaths per 100,000 people:

 The number of substance abuse facilities in Illinois continues to grow, revealing increasing opportunities for substance abuse counselors.
-According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, Illinois reported 638 substance abuse facilities in 2011; by 2020, this number swelled to 713 facilities that treated nearly 41,000 people.
+According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, Illinois reported 638 substance abuse facilities in 2011.
+By 2020, this number had swelled to 713 facilities, and the US treated nearly 41,000 people.

-No surprise here: the U.S. Department of Labor projects that substance abuse counselor jobs in Illinois will increase by 18 percent in the decade leading up to 2030.
-During this time, the state should see 1,480 annual job openings in the Prairie State due to a blend of new job creation, retirements, and natural job turnover.
+The U.S. Department of Labor projects that substance abuse counselor jobs in Illinois will increase by 18 percent in the decade leading up to 2030.
+During this time, the state is expected to experience 1,480 annual job openings in the Prairie State, resulting from a combination of new job creation, retirements, and natural job turnover.

-It also comes as no surprise that many of the substance abuse counselor jobs in Illinois are concentrated in the Chicagoland region.
-According to the Bureau of Labor Statistics, the Chicago-Naperville-Elgin metro area ranked fourth among the nation’s top metro areas for its employment of substance abuse counselors – 11,600 as of May 2022.
+It comes as no surprise that many of the substance abuse counselor jobs in Illinois are concentrated in the Chicagoland region.
+According to the Bureau of Labor Statistics, the Chicago-Naperville-Elgin metro area ranked fourth among the nation’s top metro areas for its employment of substance abuse counselors, with 11,600 as of May 2022.

 Substance Abuse Counselor Jobs in Chicago